 Some Creeksiders have retired here from nearby or far away.
 Others are still working or active volunteers.
 All welcome you as a visitor or neighbor.

-For more, you may with to read this nostalgic Creekside history possibly from a promotional brochure in the early 1990s.
+For more, you may wish to read this nostalgic Creekside history, possibly from a promotional brochure in the early 1990s.